 Be sure the person who is doing your procedure knows you have an ICD.
 Never assume everyone involved in your care knows this.
-Always tell your providers and healthcare personnel that you have an ICD.
+Always tell your providers and healthcare team that you have an ICD.
+It is always safer to be sure and to remind those involved in your care about your ICD.